-- Let your sail dry before de-rigging. - Shake the sand off before rolling up your sail at the beach, as this will help keep the monofilm clear.
-Most scratches to the monofilm are caused by sand and grit abrading the sail while it's rolled up.a - Rinse the sail with fresh water occasionally, including inside the mast sleeve, to avoid salt and sand buildup. - Avoid rigging on hard or abrasive surfaces. - If left rigged all day or overnight, release the outhaul and downhaul. - · Store your rigged sail out of direct sunlight.
-UV degrades monofilm. - To prevent creases in the monofilm, roll your sail on the tube it came on, or roll it tightly and store it where it won't get flattened. - Repair tears promptly through a qualified sail repairperson.
+- · Let your sail dry before de-rigging. - Shake the sand off before rolling up your sail at the beach, as this will help keep the monofilm clear.
+Most scratches to the monofilm are caused by sand and grit abrading the sail while it's rolled up. - Rinse the sail with fresh water occasionally, including inside the mast sleeve, to avoid salt and sand buildup. - Avoid rigging on hard or abrasive surfaces. - If left rigged for extended periods, release the outhaul and downhaul. - Store your rigged sail out of direct sunlight.
+UV degrades monofilm. - To prevent creases in the monofilm, roll your sail tightly, use a sail tie to keep it rolled tightly and store the sail where it won't get flattened. - Repair tears promptly through a qualified sail repairperson.
 Make temporary repairs to the monofilm with Mylar packing tape or a sticker on both sides.